EmiCB/narrative-visualization/README.md

-# narrative-visualization
+# [CS 416] Video Game Genre Trends by Region
-Narrative visualization project for CS 416
+Narrative visualization final project for CS 416 at UIUC